Pet Emergency: What to Do

-Floridians are accustomed to preparing for disaster.
+Floridians are used to preparing for disaster.
 With a very active hurricane season, most of us are aware of the general preparations that need to be made during storm season.
-Unfortunately, many pets are forgotten during this time and end up lost, hurt, or worse.
+Unfortunately, many pets are forgotten during this time and end up lost or hurt or worse.

-Your local emergency management office or animal shelter may have the best information regarding your specific area.
+Your local emergency management office or animal shelter may have the best information specific to your area.
 Here are some general precautions you can take to keep your pet safe from harm during a disaster emergency.